Die Bergretter: Other recurring characters

 Rudi (played by Michael Pascher) is a repairman at the heliport Christophorus 14.

 Emilie Hofer (played by Stefanie von Poser) is a friend of the whole team and especially Tobias Herbrechter whom she marries in series seven.
 She has two children and a farm which she manages with the help of Andreas Marthaler after the death of her first husband Stefan Hofer.
 Later she takes in Andreas' father Franz Marthaler and transforms the farm into a pension and in series seven invites Markus Kofler to stay as well even though her husband Tobias is still at loggerheads with him.
 She is strong, independent, cares deeply for her family and friends and lives in constant fear for them, especially her husband.

 Franz Marthaler (played by Heinz Marecek) is Andreas Marthaler's slightly quirky father and knows the dangers of the job first-hand because he was a mountain rescuer himself in his youth, together with Peter Herbrechter.
 After the small hotel he had run with his sister burned down Emilie Hofer takes him in.
 He was glad that his son would leave the mountain rescue team alive and well and is devastated by his death, especially because his wife also died in the mountains and is at first shocked to see that Emilie has invited Markus Kofler to stay as well.
 His quarrels with Peter Herbrechter often serve as comic relief.

 Peter Herbrechter (played by Michael König) is Tobias Herbrechter's and Katharina Strasser's father, hotelier and mayor.
 He can be as jovial as he can be quarrelsome.
 Conflicts with Franz Marthaler are the rule, the one always trying to outwit or outperform the other but they are joint in their care for their loved ones.
 Peter Herbrechter alone pronounces Emilie's name as "Emili-e" instead of "Emily".

 Dr. Verena Auerbach (played by Gundula Niemeyer) is a doctor in the nearby hospital.
 She knows the team well, having to patch them up regularly.
 She also tried being the paramedic on the team but could not continue due to her fear of heights.

 Production

 The name was changed from "Die Bergwacht" (roughly: "mountain watch"), which is the name of the German mountain rescue, to "Die Bergretter" (literally: "the mountain rescuers").
 In Austria the organisation is called "Bergrettungsdienst" (literally: "mountain rescue service"), as seen on the logos on the team's jackets.

 The first episodes were 45 minutes long, since 2012 they are feature-length.

 Between series three and four a special was broadcast, a crossover production featuring Die Bergretter as well as Der Bergdoktor.

-Filming for the eighth series starts in February 2016.
+Filming for the eighth series began in February 2016.